20 Best X-Ray Tech/Radiology Tech Schools in 2025

 19) Nebraska Methodist College of Nursing

-Students at this healthcare-focused institution can pursue an AS in Radiologic Technology and BS in Imaging Sciences at the same time.
+Students at this healthcare-focused institution can pursue an AS in Radiologic Technology and a BS in Imaging Sciences at the same time.
 Once they finish the AS, they are eligible to take the certifying exam and can then finish the BA largely online, giving them flexibility to both work and study.
 In addition, students can pursue certificates in CT, MRI, and Mammography.
-The AS degree had a 90% exam pass rate and a 100% job placement rate from 2018-2022.
+The AS degree had an 84% exam pass rate and a 100% job placement rate from 2019-2023.
 Students can also minor in Spanish, allowing them to build language skills to communicate effectively with a wider swathe of patients.

 20) North Dakota State University